Sexual Abuse Attorney Serving New JerseySchedule a Free Consultation

 A major example of organizational liability is the priest abuse scandal within the Catholic Church.
-The problem has been shown to be so systemic over the past several decades that the Church has set up a fund to compensate people who were sexually abused by priests.
+The problem has been so systemic over the past several decades that the Church has set up a fund to compensate people whom priests sexually abused.

-The New Jersey Compensation Fund for Victims of Church Sexual Abuse of Minors is charged with evaluating claims of abuse and negotiating settlements with victims.
+The New Jersey Compensation Fund for Victims of Church Sexual Abuse of Minors evaluates abuse claims and negotiates settlements with victims.
 The NJ fund is the first statewide compensation program of its kind.
 A unique aspect of the fund is that none of the five dioceses in the state have any say in the settlements.
-However, each of the dioceses has agreed to release a list of all religious who have been credibly accused.
-An experienced attorney at our firm can represent your interests if you choose to make a claim for abuse by a priest or deacon.
+However, each diocese has agreed to release a list of all religious who have been credibly accused.
+An experienced attorney at our firm can represent your interests if you claim abuse by a priest or deacon.

 Although the Catholic Church scandal has received a great deal of publicity, with New Jersey dioceses having paid out at least $50 million to victims in recent years, the problem of sexual abuse is by no means limited to the Church.
 Virtually every organization whose employees have access to children has been implicated at one time or another.
-This includes public and private schools, day care facilities, after school programs, the Boy Scouts and on and on.
-Unfortunately, the only way to rid society of this problem is to aggressively hold organizations accountable so they become more vigilant about protecting the public, especially children.
+This includes public and private schools, daycare facilities, after-school programs, the Boy Scouts, etc. Unfortunately, the only way to rid society of this problem is to aggressively hold organizations accountable so they become more vigilant about protecting the public, especially children.

 Protecting the victim from additional trauma